 A: Contractors go through a thorough pre-qualification process.
 Surety underwriters review and assess factors that include, but not limited to:

 - Work in progress

 - Nature of the project

 Q9: Do I need an attorney in construction and surety matters?

 A: An attorney is not required for most contract surety bonds.
 However, depending on the complexity of the surety bond, parties may determine that attorney services are advisable.

 Q10: Let’s say, for whatever reason, the contractor defaults and can’t finish the project.
 What options does the surety company have to indemnify the obligee?

 A: In the case of default, the surety company has many options to compensate the obligee.
 For example, the surety company could provide financial assistance to the original contractor to complete the project.
 Or, the surety company could locate and pay another construction company to carry out the project.
 Alternatively, the surety company could only write a check to the obligee for the damages.
 In short, it is the responsibility of the surety company to find the most efficient way to indemnify the obligee.
 Keep in mind that the contractor is not “off the hook” for its failure to perform.
-The surety company will likely attempt to collect from the contractor for their inability to perform.
+The surety company will likely attempt to collect from the contractor for its inability to perform.

 Got more questions?
 Surety Bond Authority invites you to visit our official website and check out our FAQs page.
 Or you can call us at 800-333-7800 and request for a free quote.